Age Discrimination Laws

-Employees are protected by both federal and state laws from age discrimination.
-Any applicant or employee that is 40 years of age or older are protected by age discrimination laws in California.
-An employer is not allowed to demote, deny employment, or terminate someone based on their age.
-Employers are also not able to deny any employee privileges or benefits, such as on-the-job-training, promotion, hiring, or compensation as a result of their age.
+California workers are protected by both federal and state laws from age discrimination.
+These laws protect job applicants and employees who are 40 years of age or older.
+It is illegal for an employer to demote, deny employment, or terminate someone based on their age.
+It is also illegal for an employer to deny any employee privileges or benefits, such as on-the-job-training, promotion, hiring, or compensation, because of their age.

 There are additional protections for older employees under the federal Older Workers Benefit Protection Act.
-Under this act, employees who are 40 or older are entitled to 21 days to review any documents waiving their rights, like a severance agreement.
-Additionally, employees have 7 days to revoke these types of agreements.
-If you have been presented with any similar documents from you employer, please seek the advice of an employment lawyer from Hunter Pyle Law to advise you on your rights.
+Under this act, employees who are 40 or older are entitled to 21 days to review any documents that waive their rights, such as a severance agreement.
+Additionally, employees have 7 days to revoke severance agreements.

 Age Discrimination Claims in California

-Age discrimination laws apply to any employer who has 20 or more employees.
-Claims are filed with either the Department of Fair Employment and Housing (also known as DFEH) or the Equal Employment Opportunity Commission.
+Before filing an age discrimination claim, employees must exhaust their remedies by filing with either the Department of Fair Employment and Housing (also known as DFEH) or the Equal Employment Opportunity Commission.

 Examples of Age Discrimination